-- 3. Graduates will demonstrate proficiency in dental assisting skills and competencies to meet registration requirement with the Arkansas State Board of Dental Examiners and qualify for the Dental Assisting National Board Exam. - 4.
+- 1. Graduates will perform dental assisting responsibilities and related office and laboratory procedures under the direct supervision of the dentist. - 2.
+Graduates will function as a valued team member, exhibiting professionalism and ethics. - 3.
+Graduates will demonstrate proficiency in dental assisting skills and competencies to meet registration requirement with the Arkansas State Board of Dental Examiners and qualify for the Dental Assisting National Board Exam. - 4.
 At least 80% of students will be retained in the program for the second semester. - 5.
 At least 85% of graduates will be employed in the dental field or continuing their education within six months of graduation. - 6.
 At least 80% of graduates will report satisfaction with the instruction and overall program experiences. - 7.
 Greater than 75% of employers of the program graduates will report satisfaction with clinical and academic skills.

-15. What were the findings for this academic year?
-(2019-2020)
+7. What were the findings for the academic year?